Localization of quantum states within subspaces from the Lebesgue decomposition: Decomposition of a non-negative operator along a subspace

 \section{Decomposition of a non-negative operator along a subspace}

+The basic statement of the Lebesgue decomposition of positive operators is that expressed in the Theorem \ref{th:intro}.
+In this section the mathematical structure is developed in the simpler scenario of finite-dimensional Hilbert spaces, to support the analysis presented in the previous section.
+In addition to the decomposition itself, further mathematical properties of the decomposition are derived; they may or may not admit an extension to the infinite-dimensional case.

-all abstract vector spaces considered in this work (in particular Hilbert spaces) are complex and finite-dimensional, unless otherwise specified (thus there is no difference between Hermitian and self-adjoint operators).
+{\bf Some conventions and remarks:} all abstract vector spaces considered in this work (in particular Hilbert spaces) are complex and finite-dimensional, unless otherwise specified (hence, operators are bounded, subspaces are closed, $\ran(A^{1/2})=\ran(A)$, etc).
 For Hilbert spaces, the symbol $\oplus$ denotes the direct sum of orthogonal subspaces, ~$\subseteq$ denotes subspace, and $\ominus$ denotes orthogonal complement.
 The symbol $\dplus$ denotes direct sum (not necessarily orthogonal) and $I$ denotes the identity operator.
 The acronym PVM stands for {\em projector valued measure}, that is, a set of non-zero operators $\{P_k\}_{k=1}^n$, such that ~$P_k^\dagger = P_k$, ~$P_k P_j = \delta_{kj}P_k$ ~and ~$\sum_{k=1}^n P_k=I$.
 The scalar product is conjugate-linear on the first argument.
 For an orthogonal projector $P$ onto some subspace, $P^\perp := I-P$.
 For a subspace $\cV \subseteq \cH$, $\cV^\perp := \cH\ominus \cV$.
 The range of an operator always refers to its image, $\ran(A)=A(\cH)$.